pldn/LDWizard-old/docs/design.md

   <dd>Has knowledge about the domain that is described in the source data.</dd>
   <dt>Linked Data Expert</dt>
   <dd>Is able to create a semantic data model, and is able to define the structure of the source data in linked data.</dd>
-  <dt>Programmer</dt>
+  <dt>Developer</dt>
   <dd>Is able to implement the transformation from tabular source data to linked data, using a programming language.</dd>
 </dl>

 Because the combination of expertise of these three roles in one person is quite rare, linked data transformation often required multiple people working together.
-This also means that the Domain Expert depends on the Linked Data Expert and the Programmer in order to make a change to the transformation (even for small changes).
+This also means that the Domain Expert depends on the Linked Data Expert and the Developer in order to make a change to the transformation (even for small changes).

 This traditional linked data transformation approach is depicted in [Figure 1](#traditional-etl).